 It’s said that Lavinia wore a wedding dress to her hanging, hoping her beauty and the pitifulness of her state would cause some man in the crowd to swoon, and marry her at the last moment.
 Evidently, when she realized that wasn’t going to happen, her mood soured.
 They had to drag her up on the gallows, kicking and screaming.
 According on one historian at the time:

 “She stamped in rage and swore with all the vehemence of her amazing vocabulary, calling down damnation … The crowd stood shocked into silence, while she cut short one curse with another and ended with a volley of shrieks.”

-“If you have a message you want to send to hell, give it to me—I’ll carry it, Lavina said,” and a legend was born.
+“If you have a message you want to send to hell, give it to me I’ll carry it, Lavinia said,” and a legend was born.

-And no, it’s not Lavina Fisher who is seen roaming the tombstones at Charleston’s Unitarian Church.
+And no, it’s not Lavinia Fisher who is seen roaming the tombstones at Charleston’s Unitarian Church.
 Her and her husband were buried in potter’s field near the Old Jail.
-Which by the way, is another place where Lavina’s spirit is thought to haunt.
-Lavina’s ghost, and several other odd experiences have been reported in her cell at the Old Jail, including sightings of her apparition from outside, through the window.
+Which by the way, is another place where Lavinia’s spirit is thought to haunt.
+Lavinia’s ghost, and several other odd experiences have been reported in her cell at the Old Jail, including sightings of her apparition from outside, through the window.